pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

 ## Clocks and synchronization
 Of course the main reason for running an NTP daemon is to get accurate time information.
 This should result in the daemon adjusting your system clock.
-The algorithm that is used to combine the information from several peers and update the system clock can be configured using the synchronization section in the configuration file.
+The algorithm that is used to combine the information from several sources and update the system clock can be configured using the synchronization section in the configuration file.

 # CONFIGURATION

-## `[peer_defaults]`
+## `[source-defaults]`
-Some values are shared between all peers in the daemon.
-You can configure these in the `[peer_defaults]` section.
+Some values are shared between all sources in the daemon.
+You can configure these in the `[source-defaults]` section.

 `poll-interval-limits` = { `min` = *min*, `max` = *max* } (**{ min = 4, max = 10}**)
-:   Specifies the limit on how often a peer is queried for a new time.
-For most
+:   Specifies the limit on how often a source is queried for a new time.
+For
-    instances the defaults will be adequate.
+    most instances the defaults will be adequate.
 The min and max are given as the log2 of the number of seconds (i.e. two to the power of the interval).
     An interval of 4 equates to 32 seconds, 10 results in an interval of 1024 seconds.
 If specified, both min and max must be specified.

 `initial-poll-interval` = *interval* (**4**)